Amitesh220/DjangoCICD/Readme.txt

 Edit
 docker run -d -p 8000:8000 djangocicd-app
 🔧 Jenkins CICD Setup
-Jenkins is configured with a Jenkinsfile in this repo.
+Jenkins is configured using the Jenkinsfile in this repo.

-It will:
+It will automatically:

 Pull the latest code from GitHub